dennis-carrozzo/dennis-carrozzo/README.md

   `getStringFromArray` function.
 The resulting string is then returned. */ getUsedTechnologies = () => {
     let intro = `
-This are the technologies i use:\n`
+These are the technologies i use:\n`
     for (const [key, value] of Object.entries(this.usedTechnologies)) {
       intro += `
  - ${key} ~> ${getStringFromArray(value)}.\n`